CMakePP/CMaize/docs/src/overview.rst

    )

 This relatively small snippet will properly look for the dependency using CMake's `find_package` command.
-If the dependency is not found, CMakePP will then build it using CMake's `FetchContent` module.
+If the dependency is not found, CMaize will then build it using CMake's `FetchContent` module.